Morfly/pendant/README.md

 DEPS = ARTIFACTS + ["//my-library"]
 ```
-As you can see, you could use concatenations with varouus types of expressions, like list expressions, variable references, list comprehensions, etc. This operation is completely type-safe.
+As you can see, you could use concatenations with varouus types of expressions, like list expressions, variable references, list comprehensions, etc.
+This operation is type-safe in all these cases.

 ### Function calls